Swizzle-dev/AutoDAQ/README.md

 ```
 ssh [user]@science2.snolab.ca
 ```
-2. In your directory, execute the command :
+2. In your directory, execute the following command and exit ssh connection
 ```
 mkdir wavedumpoutput
+exit
 ```
+3.
 3.Copy and paste the following code at the end of the /home/[username]/.bashrc file

 ```